CSCI-2952-F/consistent-hrms/README.md

 The `bigchaindb_client` server also implements the [`ConsistentStorage`](https://github.com/CSCI-2952-F/consistent-hrms/blob/master/protos/consistent_storage.proto) interface over gRPC.

 The following is the architecture of a BigchainDB consortium, in which `bigchaindb_client` servers are "users".
+We did not implement authentication over the communication between the hospital to the BigchainDB node, since mutually distrustful hospitals could simply not rely on the same BigchainDB node.

 ![bigchaindb-architecture](https://www.researchgate.net/profile/Anastasios_Kalogeropoulos/publication/328342750/figure/fig6/AS:682737056874496@1539788607025/BigchainDB-architecture.png)